Qiskit-Extensions/qiskit-ibm-experiment/README.md

 This project contains a service that allows accessing the **[IBM Quantum]** experiment database.
-## Work in progress

-This package is still under initial development; do not attempt to use it at this stage.

 ## Installation

-You can install the provider using pip:
+The package is not yet available.
+After it is ready, you'll be able to install the provider using pip:

 ```bash
 pip install qiskit-ibm-experiment